achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 Your character begins with a number of defining interests equal to half of her Smarts die type.
 Any permanent increase in a character's Smarts grants the appropriate number of additional defining interests that should be selected at the time of the increase.
 A defining interest gives the character a base +1 to their Common Knowledge roll when the subject is called into question.

 #### Sample Interests

-Culture: Anthropology, Archaeology, Astrology, Astronomy, Biology, Botany, City Knowledge (Specific), Chemistry, Classical Literature, Cooking, Culture (Specific), Etiquette, Folklore, Forensics, Geology, Language (Specific), Knowledge (Specific), Natural History, Photography, Physics
+__Culture__: Anthropology, Archaeology, Astrology, Astronomy, Biology, Botany, City Knowledge (Specific), Chemistry, Classical Literature, Cooking, Culture (Specific), Etiquette, Folklore, Forensics, Geology, Language (Specific), Knowledge (Specific), Natural History, Photography, Physics
-Craft: Art (Specific), Electrical Repair, Mechanical Repair
+__Craft__: Art (Specific), Electrical Repair, Mechanical Repair
-Perform: Acting, Comedy, Dance, Disguise, Juggling, Instrument (Specific), Oratory, Puppetry, Singing
+__Perform__: Acting, Comedy, Dance, Disguise, Juggling, Instrument (Specific), Oratory, Puppetry, Singing
-Languages: Languages fall under the category of defining interests.
+__Languages__: Languages fall under the category of defining interests.
 A character can automatically speak and (when appropriate) read and write his native tongue.
 Additional languages require the player to choose the Language interest.

 **Note:**
 You can come up with additional items that fit your PC, subject to the GM’s approval.
 A defining interest provides only a general knowledge of a topic and is not as detailed as someone who takes a specific Knowledge skill.